Fort Bliss: Base Realignment and Closure, 2005

 According to the Department of Defense, this is the largest net gain in the United States tied to the Base Realignment and Closure recommendations.
 Of the 20,196 new jobs expected to come to El Paso as a result of Bliss's realignment, 9,000 would be indirect civilian jobs created by the influx of soldiers to the "Sun City".
 When the BRAC commission recommendations were released Senator Kay Bailey Hutchison's spokesman reported that El Paso was the only area that came out with a major gain of forces.

 The news that El Paso had been selected to receive major elements of the 1st Armored Division was met with joy, but at the same time many expressed surprise at the panel's recommendation to transfer the Air Defense Artillery School, 6th ADA Brigade, and its accompanying equipment, including the MIM-104 Patriot Missile Anti-Aircraft/Anti Missile defense system, to Fort Sill.
 In August, officials representing Fort Bliss went before the BRAC Commission to plead their case for maintaining the ADA school and its accompanying equipment at Fort Bliss, citing among other thing the size of Fort Bliss and the history of the ADA school in the region.
-The BRAC Commission ultimately ruled against Fort Bliss, and the roughly 4,500 affected soldiers were transferred to Fort Sill, Oklahoma.
+The BRAC Commission ultimately ruled against Fort Bliss, (Note: The cost savings for not moving the ADA school were found to be smaller than the effect of consolidating 8 smaller locations into 4 Joint Pre-Deployment/Mobilization Platforms, of which Fort Bliss/Holloman is one.) and the roughly 4,500 affected soldiers were transferred to Fort Sill, Oklahoma.
 The entire transfer of soldiers to and from Fort Bliss was completed no later than September 2011.